THEOplayer/samples-ios-sdk/Basic-Playback/README.md

 For a quick start with this sample, please proceed with the [Quick Start](#Quick-Start) section.
 You can also take a look at our [Getting Started on iOS](https://docs.theoplayer.com/getting-started/01-sdks/03-ios/00-getting-started.md) guide for more information.

-Please checkout the following guides should any help is needed to get started with Xcode and/or THEOplayer SDK.
+Please check out the following guides should any help be needed to get started with Xcode and/or THEOplayer SDK.

 * [THEO Knowledge Base - Xcode Setup]
 * [THEO Knowledge Base - Simulator And iOS Device]